duanemcguire/mcpiano/content/articles/1905-heine-recondition.md

 category:
   - shop-work
   - random-thoughts
+excerpt: "A nice reconditioning job gets a great response."
 ---

 I do love my job, especially when it's clear that my objectives are met.
 My objectives? ... enabling the joy of music for my customers.